bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/theme-best-practices.md

 * Add size attributes to elements
 * Reserve space for injected content
 * Avoid inserting ads or banners dynamically
-* Ensure to load critical CSS before content
+* Load critical CSS before the content

 ### Optimization example

 In this example, the performance score is currently 47.
-The LCP score is 6.2s, the TBT score is 410 ms, and the CLS score is 1.137 which are all less than optional scores.
+The LCP score is 6.2s, the TBT score is 410 ms, and the CLS score is 1.137, which are all less than optimal scores.

 ![Performance Metrics](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/performance-example-1.png "Performance Metrics")

-To improve performance, let's start by removing usused JavaScript.
-Lighthouse and the **Coverage** tab offers suggestions of unused JavaScript code that can be removed.
-The red section of the bar is unused bytes.
-The green section is used bytes.
+To improve performance, let's start by measuring usused JavaScript.
+In Chrome DevTools, the **Lighthouse** and **Coverage** tabs offer suggestions of unused JavaScript code that you can potentially remove.
+The red section of the bar represents unused bytes; the green section represents used bytes.
+It is important to note that unused JavaScript means your page has not used it yet.
+The JavaScript in red might be connected to event listeners that only fire when a user interacts with your page.

 ![Coverage tab](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/performance-example-2.png "Coverage tab")

-In addition to removing unused bytes, you can minify, compress, and refractor CSS/JavaScript files.
-This includes removing line breaks, whitespace, and comments.
+In addition to removing unused code, you can minify, compress, and refactor CSS and JavaScript files by removing line breaks, whitespace, and comments.

-**Minify example**
+**Minification example**

 ```css
 code {